amyrtandrew/Connected_Cook_Website/README.md

 Now, you have Connected Cook up and running locally!
 Explore the platform, share your favorite recipes, and connect with fellow food enthusiasts.

+## How to Use Connected Cook
+Watch the demo video on [YouTube](https://www.youtube.com/watch?v=9TT9PxPBAlM&t=1s) to learn how to make the most of Connected Cook.
+Discover the features, navigate the interface, and start your culinary journey today!

 Feel free to contribute to the project, report issues, or suggest improvements.
-Happy cooking! 🍳🌮🍰
+Happy cooking! 🌮